lauragalera/aws-machine-learning-associate-notes/D3_deployment_workflows_ml/infrastructure.md

 - **Templates**: Define what infrastructure to create
 - **Stacks**: Deployed units created from templates
 - **Change Sets**: Preview changes before applying updates to a stack

+The DependsOn attribute ensures that the specified resource is created only after the specified dependent resource has been successfully created.
+Otherwise the stack will roll back.

 The `AWS::SageMaker::Model CloudFormation` resource is specifically designed to define an ML model hosted on Amazon SageMaker.
 It includes configuration details such as: